sulu/sulu-docs/bundles/audience_targeting.rst

 the Symfony Cache and Varnish.

 For the `Symfony cache`_ the audience targeting cache listener needs to be added.
-This is possible in the constructor of the `WebsiteCache` in `app/WebsiteCache.php`:
+This is possible by adding the constructor to `WebsiteCache` in `app/WebsiteCache.php`:

 .. code-block:: php